 For me, it has often been a challenge to submit to my objective past, to acknowledge it, and appreciate it for what it was, and yet be free from it.
 When my eyes happened to fall upon the words "What should have been, Is," I was overcome with an unanticipated sense of release - a rushing exhale that seemed to clear the space for what is coming next.

-Of course this could all be due to the fact that exactly one day earlier, I had packed up my linens and moved to a new city (Chicago, hmu), and was looking for a sign of sorts to both settle me into where I find myself now and propel me well into the future that is entirely unknown to me.
-(The first time in my life I have not had control over a PLAN.
-Pray for ya girl.
-This is good.)
+Of course this could all be due to the fact that exactly one day earlier, I had packed up mis cosas and moved to a new city (Chicago, hmu), and was looking for a sign of sorts to both settle me into where I find myself now and propel me well into the future that is entirely unknown to me.
+(The first time in my life I have not had some semblance of a PLAN.
+This is good, I tell myself.)
 But I think there is something profound about this way of finding comfort for the unknown; because we do know, we know our past, and we can see that in all the previous moments of unclarity and discomfort, life happened.
 And it led us to here.

 So in that restful realization, in the submission of the conditional clause, you can breathe.
 I breathed.
 And only then did I feel the inner space to be.
 And to feel lifted out of my past, to have my past lifted from me, and to have room to move forward.

 Today, I reflect on my past, on all that has led me to this moment, to this place, to this body I find myself in, and to this brain that thinks these thoughts.
 I am reminded that looking forward with hope is immensely more feasible by first looking backward.
-When we reflect in gratitude, and realize that everything that "should have been" is, we see, almost instantaneously, that everything that "should be" will be.
+When we reflect in gratitude, and realize that everything that should have been is, we see, almost instantaneously, that everything that should be will be.
 May you find rest, hope, and clarity as you journey on.
+XO